A: Yes. The Discovery Channel

 Q: Where is the stone from?

-A: Over 90% of the exterior is local Idaho sandstone, from a quarry near Table Rock.
+A: Over 90% of the exterior is local Idaho sandstone, from the quarry right next to Table Rock.

 Q: Why didn't the owner name it after himself?

 A: It's intended to be an inspirational landmark, as opposed to a monument to anyone in particular.

 Q: Where is the family crest I read about?